BNoordam/uav_trajectories/README.md

 # uav_trajectories
-Helper scripts and programs for trajectories to be used on UAVs
+Helper scripts and programs for trajectories to be used on UAVs.

+Examples/yaw_with_time.py is slightly altered in this fork to make it convenient to generate spiral trajectories.

 # Requirements